h01ger/piuparts/README.txt

 - document piuparts-reports...
 - use local mirror
 - turn off debugging
+- look at the irssi_away script to see how to monitor screen sessions, to notify when piuparts is hanging
 - document/do: /var/www needs to be populated, /etc/apache2/ too
 - document users needed
 - document sudoers need